pudly/schmopera-hugo/content/articles/a-clarifying-and-revelatory-evening-with-schubert-and-jonas-kaufmann.md

 related_articles = ["articles/opera-laid-bare-for-better-or-for-worse-in-the-mets-fanciulla.md", "articles/vancouver-opera-sails-away-in-the-flying-dutchman.md"]
 related_companies = []
 related_people = ["/scene/people/jonas-kaufmann.md"]
-short_description = "The tenor's wrenching interpretations of the cycles 14 songs while performing strenuous physical movement left no doubt that he was as wholly committed to the rigors of Doppelgänger as he was to the rueful Schwanengesang." slug = "a-clarifying-and-revelatory-evening-with-schubert-and-jonas-kaufmann" title = "A clarifying and revelatory evening with Schubert and Jonas Kaufmann" youtube_url = ""
+short_description = "The tenor's wrenching interpretations of the cycle's 14 songs while performing strenuous physical movement left no doubt that he was as wholly committed to the rigors of Doppelgänger as he was to the rueful Schwanengesang." slug = "a-clarifying-and-revelatory-evening-with-schubert-and-jonas-kaufmann" title = "A clarifying and revelatory evening with Schubert and Jonas Kaufmann" youtube_url = ""